tenancy/docs/projects/staffconnect.md

 Talent database, scheduling, GPS check-ins, payroll, data collection + more.

 Started in 2010 in pure PHP + jquery, today using Hyn Tenancy 5.0, Angular 7 & Framework 7 + Cordova.

-Over 100 tenants around the world and growing :)